bshp/passwdhk/README.md

 (b) Check against a defined wordlist, can be wildcard matching, any password containing the disallowed value or whole word matching
 (c) If you user email found by haveibeenpwned send an email alert/notification

+You can grab even larger wordlist's, the top 1xxx from the NIST blacklist located https://github.com/cry/nbp/tree/master/build_collection
 ## Log Levels
 ==========